vhicktour/GreenScope/README.md

 ## License 📝

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License

 ## Credits 👏

-Created by Victor Udeh & Shedrack Udeh
+Created by Victor Udeh

 ## Contact 📫